About Our Faculty

 Coordinator of Theatre and Musical Theatre

-Michael Musial is the Chair of the Creative and Performing Arts Department as well as the coordinator of the Musical Theatre and Theatre Programs at Russell Sage College.
+Michael Musial is past Chair of the Creative and Performing Arts Department as well as the coordinator of the Musical Theatre and Theatre Programs at Russell Sage College.
 Music directing credits include Candide, Children of Eden, The Secret Garden, A Chorus Line, Into the Woods and Sweeney Todd.
 He music directed A Tale of Cinderella for NYSTI's 2001 New York State tour and was musical director for their 2002 world premiere production of Magna Carta.
 A member of the duo-piano team Musial and Musial, he is also the director of the Sage College Singers.